-Collaboration is a common MLR process challenge.
-Your team is navigating how to manage different work styles, communication styles, personality styles… the list goes on.
+Collaboration is a common promotional review process challenge.
+Your team is navigating how to manage different work styles, communication styles, personality styles… challenges that are exacerbated if you’re working within a distributed or remote work environment.
 More specifically, it’s no secret that marketing and regulatory teams struggle to see eye to eye when it comes to MLR review.
 These struggles can lead to increased review cycles, churn, and frustration.
 The best way to reduce the friction?
-Here are four ideas to get you started.
+Here are four strategies to get you started.

 Understand roles and responsibilities

 We have written about the importance of roles and responsibilities before, and for good reason: identifying roles and responsibilities within the MLR process is essential for efficiency and collaboration.
 By knowing who should review what, and when, collaborators are clear on their review purview and know who to go to for questions.
 Keep your team accountable by publicly documenting roles and responsibilities so everyone is on the same page.

 Optimal collaboration comes from shared understanding.
 When your teams are striving toward the same goal, it is easier to resolve conflict and disagreements.
 Take time to assess your MLR process and, as a team, decide: What is our shared goal for the MLR process?
 Some teams may choose to focus on first pass acceptance; others may focus of reducing review cycles.
 Whatever your shared goal is, make it achievable, measurable, and report on progress.

 “Risk tolerance” can mean different things to your marketing, legal, and regulatory team members.
 So, the question becomes: Do we understand “risk” to mean the same thing?
 Consider how any difference in opinion could impact your process and review cycles.
 Work with your regulatory team members to ensure everyone understands the regulations at play and use material classification to determine the review rigor required based on your SOPs.